BoscoJared/disparse/README.md

 # disparse
-A ergonomic, simple, and easy-to-use command parsing and dispatching library
+An ergonomic, simple, and easy-to-use command parsing and dispatching library for Discord bots.